mpasternak/robertalab/Docker/_README.txt

 based on the "meta" image, the directory gen and its dockerfile are used to create the image "gen".
 The generated image can be RUN.
 See the next section about what happens during a run.

-cd $DOCKERDIR/gen
+cd $GITREPO/Docker
-docker build -t rbudde/openroberta_gen:1 .
-docker push rbudde/openroberta_gen:1
+docker build -f DockerfileGen -t rbudde/openroberta_gen:1 . docker push rbudde/openroberta_gen:1

 3. RUN THE "GEN" IMAGE TO CREATE AN ACTUAL VERSION OF THE OPENROBERTA-LAB